OpenDataServices/decision-pipeline/docs/products-and-processes/decision-pipeline/decision-ticket/index.md

 * - Decision Link
   - A link to the ticket or poll where the decision is taking place.
 * - Description
+  - Emerging decisions or simple decisions at any stage of the pipeline may provide a {ref}`decision summary<decision_summary>` in the description field.<br><br>Complex decisions must provide a decision summary in a separate document using the `Decision Summary` field.
+* - Decision Summary
-  - A brief {ref}`decision summary<decision_summary>`, or link to an equivalent summary, at a level of detail appropriate to its impact, complexity and stage in the pipeline.
+  - A link to a document containing a {ref}`decision summary<decision_summary>`.<br><br>This field is optional for emerging decisions or simple decisions at any stage of the pipeline.
 * - Assignee
   - The individual or group being notified of the latest update.
 * - Due Date